-In the index, page numbers written like 1 reference the defining sections for the corresponding entries while other numbers (like 1) are less important references.
+In the index, page numbers written in bold italics (e.g. 1) reference the defining sections for the corresponding entries while other numbers (e.g. 1) are less important references.

-Most important paragraphs are displayed inside a gray box like this one.
+The most important paragraphs are displayed inside gray boxes like this one.
 A plug-in developer must follow them very carefully.